 - Add wet ingredients to dry and mix until well incorporated.
 Let set for 10 minutes while your waffle iron preheats.
 (I set mine to 4 out of 5 for a crispier waffle, but adjust yours according to preference.)

 - Once waffle iron is ready, generously coat with non-stick spray or coconut oil and pour on about 1/2 cup of batter.
-Cook according to manufacturer instructions and then remove and place on a cooling rack set on a baking sheet in a 200 degree oven to keep warm (optional).
+Cook according to manufacturer instructions and then remove and place on a cooling rack set on a baking sheet in a 200-degree F (93 C) oven to keep warm (optional).
 Do not stack and instead keep them in a single layer to ensure crispiness.

 - Serve immediately with desired toppings.
 Store leftovers in a freezer safe bag and reheat in the toaster for best results.
 Will keep in the freezer for up to 1 month, although they’re freshest within the first couple of weeks.

 *Nutrition information is a rough estimate for 1 of 5 waffles without toppings or add-ins.